RuneSkovrupHansen/python-testing/fixture/README.md

 ### Description

-The goal is to use test fixture while unit testing some simple units.
+The goal is to use test fixtures while unit testing some simple units.

 The *unittest* library will be used for testing.